-This Agreement takes effect when you click an “I Accept” button or check box presented with these terms or, if earlier, when you use any of the Service Offerings (the “Effective Date”).
+This Agreement takes effect when you click an “I Accept” button or check box presented with these terms, or when you use the Services (the “Effective Date”).
 You represent to us that you are lawfully able to enter into contracts (e.g., you are not a minor).
 If you are entering into this Agreement for an entity, such as the company you work for, you represent to us that you have legal authority to bind that entity.

 1.1 In this Agreement,